NillionNetwork/networks/testnets/nillion-chain-testnet-1/docs/INITIALISE.md

 nilchaind init <node_name> --chain-id=nillion-chain-testnet-1
 ```

-Where the the node_name is the moniker of your node.
+Where the node_name is the moniker of your node.